Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/sqli/01-In-Band-SQLi.md

 3. **Limited to SELECT Statements** – Only works where a `SELECT` query is injectable; cannot directly modify data (`INSERT`, `UPDATE`, `DELETE`).
 4. **May Trigger WAFs/IDS** – Signature-based security systems can detect common `UNION` payloads and block them.

-Would you like me to expand on any specific part or add more details?